mapmeld/osm2pgsql-cjk/README.md

 This query would affect 146 K nodes (90.6% of Hong Kong)

-A narrower query might be:
+A narrower query would be:

 ```
 UPDATE planet_osm_point